chris-short/devopsish.com/content/post/081/index.md

 [Serverless Migration Strategies: What to Know Before Making the Leap](https://thenewstack.io/serverless-migration-strategies-what-to-know-before-making-the-leap/): "There are also wrong and right ways to migrate to serverless resources.
 Here are a few things to keep in mind before making the leap."

-[DataDog/pupernetes](https://github.com/DataDog/pupernetes): Spin up a full fledged Kubernetes environment designed for local development & CI
+[DataDog/pupernetes](https://github.com/DataDog/pupernetes): Spin up a full-fledged Kubernetes environment designed for local development & CI

 [khlieng/dispatch](https://github.com/khlieng/dispatch): Web-based IRC client in Go.